onelogin/onelogin-python-sdk/README.md

 * Master repo: https://github.com/onelogin/onelogin-python-sdk/tree/master

 #### pypi
-The toolkit is hosted in pypi, you can find the onelogin-python-sdk package at https://pypi.python.org/pypi/onelogin-python-sdk
+The toolkit is hosted in pypi, you can find the package at https://pypi.python.org/pypi/onelogin

 You can install it executing:
 ```
-$ pip install onelogin-python-sdk
+$ pip install onelogin
 ```

 If you want to know how a project can handle python packages review this [guide](https://packaging.python.org/en/latest/tutorial.html) and review this [sampleproject](https://github.com/pypa/sampleproject)